OctopusDeploy/OctoProduct/chapter3/index.md

 The feature branch strategy allows developers to deploy an application version with changes they are currently implementing, usually in a non-production environment, alongside the main deployment.

 It may not be necessary to maintain database backwards and forward compatibility with feature branch deployments.
-Because feature branches are for testing and tend to be short lived, it may be acceptable that each feature branch deployment have access to its own test database.
+Because feature branches are for testing and tend to be short lived, it may be acceptable that each feature branch deployment has access to its own test database.

 ## Links
 * [Foreward](../chapter0/index.md)